ernstae/salt-maxscale-formula/README.md

 Overview
 --
-This is a saltstack formula for installing and configuring MariaDB MaxScale
+This is a saltstack formula for installing and configuring MariaDB MaxScale, an intelligent db proxy

 Supported Platforms